Meet a Few Clients.

-Social impact organizations become more effective, more powerful, and more influential when they have simpler, smarter tools to measure, monitor, and improve service delivery.
+Social impact organizations become more effective when they have simpler, smarter tools to measure, monitor, and improve service delivery.

-We make the process of collecting, tracking, organizing, and reporting data a non-issue, and we’re obsessed with helping you use that information to share and advance your program’s impact.
+We make the process of collecting, tracking, organizing, and reporting data a non-issue.
+We’re obsessed with helping you use that information to share and advance your impact.

 Our work reaches back to the 1990s, when our founder was volunteering as a tutor and mentor with a small nonprofit — an organization that didn’t always have the capacity to track impact, use data, or provide timely support to its volunteers.
 As a result, the children being served weren’t receiving quality services.

 So we began our work with a focus on tutoring and mentoring programs, making sure that those programs gain the capacity to collect and use their most important information so that the children they’re serving truly thrive.

 In 2007, we began expanding our practices to include adult education, disaster relief, nutrition, conservation, veterans services, grantmaking impact, and other areas.
 To date, we’ve been fortunate to serve organizations operating in all 50 U.S. states, all U.S. territories, and 19 other countries.

 Accomplishing Specific Goals